-Term: This is Sid’s second term on the Ontario Board.
+Term: This is Eden’s first term on the CES-ON Board

 Paul Bakker is an Credential Evaluator and coach, with close to a decade of experience.
 For the last five years, he has run his independent evaluation consulting practice, Social Impact Squared.
 His evaluation projects are typically for small nonprofits or provincial government agencies in the areas of education, health, employment, youth development, and crime prevention.
 His wide range of experience includes using developmental evaluation approaches to carrying out quasi-experimental designs and statistical analyses.
 He also regularly provides evaluation workshops for Humber College’s Research Analyst Post Graduate Program, as well as for others.